compai-lab/2024-miccai-di-folco/README.md

 ## Contents of this repository:

 - `projects/interp_rep/data_prepocessing`: notebook to adapt the ACDC dataset to the pipeline and the attributes use to regularize
+🚧🚧 This part is still work in progress 🚧🚧

 - `projects/interp_rep/`: training and testing the proposed method AR-SIVAE and the method they compare against.
 Based on: [IML-CompAI Framework](https://github.com/compai-lab/iml-dl)

 All computations were performed using Python 3.8.18 and PyTorch 1.12.1